The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 Beware of the MP generation when going for this.

-Instant B3 w Transpose can be used to guarantee 2 ticks during UI to enable 4xF4.
+Instant B3 with Transpose can be used to guarantee 2 ticks during UI to enable 4xF4.
 B3 and Xeno are interchangeable here depending on the first tick.
 Lucid is assumed unavailable here as it would likely be better to enter a Transpose line instead.

 ![](https://lh5.googleusercontent.com/_YmbU_LlLy0ZsV_bLwAoxohm8gWB1NZQAmnXG1YoVOeVfMKRbV81sK3guXiBIozNr28DsxwXb9n3egDVbyoV00L0lX-9By8VW0Q-6drPpL4Xkz2p7PUB3yssmqigHXZjvHEqjUKX=s0)